Health Plan Questions and Answers

 The claims administrator's contract with the state requires them to process 90% of claims (not including point of sale prescription claims) within 14 calendar days of receiving a complete “clean” claim.
 Failure to do so will require them to pay penalties.

-What is the usual, customary and reasonable (recognized) charge and how is it determined?
+What is maximum allowed charge and how is it determined?

 What if my claim isn’t paid correctly or is denied?